HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/inline_editing/index.md

 ![Inline editing sample](../../../images/woodburn_inline_editing.png)

-Inline item creation can be enabled for authoring tool components so that users can create a new content item without having to access the authoring interface.
-For more information, see [Create an Authoring tools element](../../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/authoringtools_element/index.md).
+Inline item creation can be enabled using authoring tool components so that users can create a new content item without having to access the authoring interface.
+For more information about authoring tools, see [Create an Authoring tools element](../../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/authoringtools_element/index.md) and [What is an Authoring tools element?](../../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/authoringtools_element/wcm_dev_elements_authoring-tools.md).

 ## Web content viewer